OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-54.md

 I will make your battlements of rubies, your gates of crystal, and all your walls of precious stones.

 ## Isaiah 54:13
-All your children will be taught by the Lord, and great will be their peace.
+All your children will be guided by the Lord, and their peace will be abundant.

 ## Isaiah 54:14
 In righteousness you will be established; you will be far from oppression, and you will not fear; terror will be far removed; it will not come near you.